kiali/openshift-servicemesh-plugin/docs/users-guide.md

 ![Workload: Traces](27-workload-traces.png)

-The trace details view will give further details, including heatmaps that provide you with a comparision of one span in relation to other requests and spans in the same timeframe.
+The trace details view will give further details, including heatmaps that provide you with a comparison of one span in relation to other requests and spans in the same timeframe.

 ![Workload: Traces Details](28-workload-traces-details.png)